monteroaurea/monteroaurea/README.md

 - 👋 Hi, I’m @aurea94
 - 👀 I’m interested in learning about softwares development
-- 🌱 I’m currently learning phyton and data science
+- 🌱 I’m currently studying computer science
-- 💞️ I’m looking to collaborate on data analysis
+- 💞️ I’m looking to my first job on Tech
 - 📫 How to reach me monteroaurea@gmail.com

 <!---